ItsMePaulo/tutoring/COS212/notes/BinaryTreesPart3/README.md

 first child which replaced the parent.

-In the case of selecting the left child as the Node to replace the deleted parent, move the right sibling of the left child to the rightmost subtree of the left child.
+In the case of selecting the left child as the Node to replace the deleted parent, move the right sibling of the left child to the rightmost subtree of the left child (the parent nodes *predecessor*).

 <img src="images/left_merge.png" alt="delete by merge choosing the left child">